blakejarryd/JS-game/README.md

 **Hard**

 1. Picks random square.
 Except for 3x3 mode where it takes middle if free, else takes top left.
+2. If Computer line is longer than Player line, computers adds to its "winning line"
-2. If player has a met > 75% of a win condition.
+3. Else If player has a met > 75% of a win condition.
 Blocks the players line closest to win.
-3. Else it increases its own current longest winning line
+4. Else it increases its own current longest "winning line"

 ### 2 Player Mode